- You may use the GAAC Course Proposal Draft document to guide you through process of submitting your proposal.

 Note: Reviewers may enter their signatures may directly on the last page of the Google doc proposal.
 An email sent to Kathleen Matthews at firstname.lastname@example.org from the reviewer’s Augsburg account with a short message indicating their approval is also acceptable.

-The deadline for completed proposals, including signatures, is 5 p.m. on Tuesday one week prior to the GACC meeting date.
+The deadline for completed proposals, including signatures, is 5 p.m. on Tuesday one week prior to the GAAC meeting date.
 (Meeting dates are listed on the University’s Academic Affairs Calendar.)
 The proposal cannot be considered by the Committee until all signatures are in place.